Parent Handbook

 - Footwear.

 This policy permits additional student attire requirements when necessary to ensure safety in certain academic settings (e.g. physical activity, science or CTE courses).
 Additionally, this policy allows for reasonable variation in required student attire for participation in activities such as swimming or gymnastics.
-We do ask that students wear lace up shoes with rubber soles on days they have Physical Education classes.

 Students may not wear clothing, jewelry, or personal items that: